camunda/camunda-docs/docs/components/best-practices/operations/performance-tuning-camunda-c7.md

 Understand influencing aspects on performance and apply tuning strategies appropriately, for example, by configuring the job executor or applying external tasks.
 When facing concrete challenges, look at scenarios like the proper handling of huge batches.

 :::caution Camunda Platform 7 only
 This best practice targets Camunda Platform 7.x only!
-The Camunda Cloud stacks differ in regards to performance and scalabilities and requires different strategies we currently work on providing as best practice.
+The Camunda Platform 8 stacks differ in regards to performance and scalabilities and requires different strategies we currently work on providing as best practice.
 :::

 ## Performance basics